 Step 2: Referral to a specialist

-The GP is the usual person to make a referral to a specialist.
-If the person or their carer feels that a referral would be helpful and the GP does not suggest it, they should ask about it.
-A specialist such as a consultant will have more knowledge and experience of dementia than a GP.
-They will have more time allocated for the appointment and access to more specialised investigations, such as brain scans and in-depth mental testing.
-After referral, the person should have to wait no longer than 4-6 weeks to see a specialist.
+Sometimes people choose not to carry on with any further assessments - for example if they choose not to find out if they have dementia.
+If this is the case, you can tell the GP that you do not want to be assessed any further.
+A specialist (such as a consultant) will have more knowledge and experience of assessing dementia than a GP.
+They will also have more time allocated for appointments and access to more specialised investigations such as brain scans and in-depth mental testing.
+Once you have been referred, you should not have to wait longer than 4-6 weeks to see a specialist.

-The GP will make the referral to a consultant working in a particular specialty.
-Which specialty they refer them to may depend on the age of the person, their symptoms, and what is available in the area they live in.
-The main types of consultant are explained below.
+The GP will make the referral to a consultant with special expertise in a particular area of medicine.
+Who they refer you to may depend on your age and symptoms, and the kind of consultant available in your area.
+The main types are explained below.

-- Old age psychiatrists are psychiatrists who specialise in the mental health of older people, including dementia.
-They may sometimes also offer support to younger people with dementia.
+- Old age psychiatrists are psychiatrists who specialise in the mental health of older people, and also dementia.
+They may sometimes offer support to younger people with dementia.

-- General adult psychiatrists specialise in diagnosing and treating a wide range of mental health problems.
-A younger person (under 65) may be referred to such a psychiatrist to help with the diagnosis.
+- General adult psychiatrists specialise in diagnosing and treating a wide range of mental health problems, as well as dementia.
+If you are under 65 years of age, you may be referred to one of these psychiatrists to help with the diagnosis.

-- Geriatricians specialise in physical illnesses and disabilities associated with old age, and in the care of older people.
-If the person being assessed is frail or in poor general health, they may be referred to one of these specialists to see whether their symptoms are due to a physical illness.
-They may have a physical illness as well as dementia.
+- Geriatricians specialise in the care of older people, including physical illnesses and disabilities.
+You may be referred to one of these specialists to see whether your symptoms are due to a condition other than (or as well as) dementia.